 Your safety depends on using safe riding techniques.
-Statistics from the U.S. Consumer Product Safety Commission (CPSC) say that inexperienced riders who don't use safe riding techniques are 13 times more likely to have an ATV accident than riders who have over 1 month of experience.
+Statistics from the U.S. Consumer Product Safety Commission (CPSC) say that inexperienced riders who don't use safe riding techniques are 13 times more likely to have an ATV accident than riders who have more than one month of experience.